flowing-abyss/groq_whisperer/README.md

 ## Features

-- Record audio by pressing the **PAUSE** key
+- Record audio by pressing the **PAUSE** key.
-- Transcribe recorded audio to text using Groq's API
+- Transcribe recorded audio to text using Groq's API.
-- Automatically copy transcription to clipboard
+- Automatically copy transcription to clipboard and paste it.
-- Continuous operation for multiple recordings
+- Continuous operation for multiple recordings.
+- Optimized for faster transcription.

 ## Prerequisites